-The topographical features of Kaputa district consists of the plateau, the valley basins and wetlands (dambos).
+The district can be sub-divided into three distinguished topographical features, viz plateau, the valley basins and wetlands (dambos).
 The plateau covers a small area in the southern part of the district, and is covered mostly by highly weathered, leached acidic soils and has an altitude ranging between 700 and 900 meters above sea level.

 Generally the soils are sandy loams with occasional occurrence of rubble.
 The strongly leached soils located on uplands and derived from non-basic rocks are the most dominant group consisting mainly Oxisols and Ultisols, and are well drained.

 The district also has Cambisol, Fluvisol and Vertisol soils in the valley areas of the district.
 Gleysol is found mainly in low-lying areas and in depressions (poorly drained soils) influenced by high groundwater such as the swamps suitable for rice production.